pran-7-5/eco_style/README.md

 Stove - wood fire(clay oven), cast iron hot plate cooker(heating coil inside) by solar.... not induction cooker(magnetism) = 20 USD max(available all around the world).

-Microwave and other ovens - stainless steel and teflon coating inside, very dangerous.(petroleum gas powered very dangerous)
+Microwave and other ovens - stainless steel and teflon coating inside, very dangerous.(petroleum gas powered oven very dangerous)

 Mixer/ grinder/ juicer = there is a poisonous grease inside the blade bearing so avoid these.